AdiH8/CTF-Write-Ups/PicoCTF/Forensics/hideme/README.md

 ![](attachments/Pasted%20image%2020230401213902.png)

-i try to unzip it and i find folder _secret_ with another image:
+i try to unzip it and i find folder _secret_ with another image in it:

 ![](attachments/Pasted%20image%2020230401214122.png)